 The only other important thing you can do through the Wealthify interface is transfer more money into your account.
 Wealthify lets you make one-time deposits or set up weekly or monthly recurring deposits.

 The platform also has a mobile investment app for iOS and Android.
 This mirrors the slim design of the web interface, but the Wealthify app can be useful for transferring money to your account on the go.

 Wealthify has a blog filled with posts about investing basics and how to save for retirement.
 This is a useful place to start if you’re completely new to investing and want to learn more about how Wealthify’s investment strategy works.

 However, Wealthify doesn’t offer many other resources.
 It’s worth noting that the platform doesn’t have a retirement savings calculator, which is a useful tool that many competing robo advisors offer.

 Wealthify offers customer support by phone, email, and live chat six days a week.
 You can get in touch from 8 am to 6:30 pm Monday to Friday and from 9 am to 12:30 pm on Saturday.

 Address: Wealthify, Tec Marina, Terra Nova Way, Penarth CF64 1SA

 Is Wealthify Safe?

 Wealthify is considered very safe since it is wholly owned by the UK insurance giant Aviva, which is a publicly traded company on the FTSE 100 index.
-In addition, it is regulated by the UK’s Financial Conduct Authority, which is widely considered one of the best financial regulators in the world.
+In addition, it is regulated by the UK’s Financial Conduct Authority, which is widely considered a leading financial regulator.
 All client accounts at Wealthify are protected by the Financial Services Compensation Scheme, which ensures your account for up to £85,000 in the event of financial problems at the company.